‘Era of expansionism over, time for development’: PM Modi sends strong message to China

 "The bravery of 14 Corps will be talked about everywhere.
 Tales of your bravery and valour are echoing in every house in the country.
 Bharat Mata's enemies have seen your fire and fury," the prime minister added.

 He said that vision of "Aatma Nirbhar Bharat" is strengthened by the bravery and valour of the soldiers.
-"Atmanirbhar Bharat ka sankalp aapke ke tyaag, balidaan , pursharth ke karan aur bhi mazboot hota hai," the prime minister said.
+"Atmanirbhar Bharat ka sankalp aapke ke tyaag, balidaan, pursharth ke karan aur bhi mazboot hota hai," the Prime Minister said.

 Addressing the women soldiers in the gathering, PM Modi said, "I am looking at women soldiers in front of me.
 In the battlefield at the border, this view is inspiring.
 Today I speak of your glory."